MattesGroeger/mattesgroeger.github.io/source/_posts/2014-01-14-from-wordpress-to-octopress.markdown

 The provided default template (classic) allows for an easy start.
 Making changes to the layout [is simple](http://octopress.org/docs/theme/).
 Stylesheets are written in the [scss format](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html).
 My blog layout is an adjusted version of the [whitespace theme](https://github.com/lucaslew/whitespace).

-The best part is the deployment.
+The best part is the deployment via [GitHub Pages](http://octopress.org/docs/deploying/github/).
 Blog posts are created on a git branch (`source`).
 To deploy changes I run `rake deploy` which:

 * Generates the HTML
 * Merges everything to `master`
 * Pushes `master` to GitHub

 GitHub will autmatically update the website afterwards.
 You can also deploy to [other hosting providers](http://octopress.org/docs/deploying/).
 Make sure to also push your `source` branch in order to have a backup on the server.
 With git under the hood you can always roll back changes.

+With GitHub Pages you can use your own domain for the Octopress blog.
+This way the user won't even notice that you use GitHub under the hood.
+Find a detailed explaination on how to do it [in the GitHub FAQ](https://help.github.com/articles/setting-up-a-custom-domain-with-pages#setting-the-domain-in-your-repo).

 ## Conclusion